sord0250/Python-Automation/README.md

 1) In the App passwords section, type "Mail" as the name and click create.
 1) Copy the 16-character code (no spaces).

-You can look most of these up on the internet.
-Your email password might need to be different depending on the service.
-More on that later.
 You can see why you wouldn't want all of this information just laying around in your code!
 There are some private things.

 ### people.csv